 Paying Off Debt

 According to the Consumer Financial Protection Bureau, Americans pay $120 billion in credit card interest and fees every year.
 Add in a mortgage, car payments and student loans, and it’s easy to see how you can get stuck.
 For some, a small amount of debt that goes unpaid can grow over time thanks to interest rates and late payment fees.
-For others, unemployment and underemployment doesn’t accommodate high costs of living.
+Debts escalate rapidly for people who are out of work or who have low-paying jobs.

 Access to your annuity can minimize your debt and set the stage for better budgeting habits.
 Establishing a successful budget requires you to make a long-term strategy for managing money.